 While that should be the case for any company, especially ones like LastPass whose entire deal is keeping your passwords safe.

-If I were a LastPass customer, I’d want the company to be poring over its code just to make sure there aren’t any subtle vulnerabilities that were missed so something like this doesn’t happen again.
+The company needs to be going over its code just to make sure there aren’t any subtle vulnerabilities that were missed so something like this doesn’t happen again.